ywharton/sql-socialsci/_episodes/08-sql-joins.md

 The query below is similar to our original join except that we are now joining with the crops_rice table and we have dropped the additional criteria.

 ~~~
-select a.Id as Farms_Id, a.B_no_membrs,
+SELECT a.Id as Farms_Id, a.B_no_membrs,
        b.Id as Crops_Id, b.D_curr_crop
-from Farms as a
+FROM Farms AS a
-left outer join Crops_rice as b
+LEFT OUTER JOIN Crops_rice as b
-on a.Id = b.Id
+ON a.Id = b.Id
 ~~~
 {: .sql}